Counselor Timeline for the College-Bound Student-Athlete

 For those who answer yes and are already committed to the steps for college-bound student-athletes, set them up for success by following these steps:

-Confirm and update your high school’s NCAA-approved list of core courses is up to date with proper course names, grade scale, and weighing on your Honors and AP courses.
+Confirm and update your school’s NCAA School Portal is up-to-date with proper Core Course names, grade scale, and weighing on your Honors and AP courses.

 NCAA-approved subject areas that should be taken freshman year include English and Math.
 Social Science, Natural Science and/or World Language usually fulfill the other requirements.